Marco9723/Audio-Signal-Processing/machine learning/README.md

 # Reference Material

 ⚠️ **Important Note**
-This repository contains material that **was not created by me**.
+This repository contains some material that **was not created by me**.
 All original content belongs to **Valerio Velardo**.
-I have only collected these files for study, personal reference, and backup purposes.
+I have only collected these files for study, exercise, personal reference, and backup purposes.
+The files are: intensity_and_timbre.py

 ---